 RELATED WORK

 In Section III we discussed the data processing runtimes and compared the collective communication within them.
 Here we summarize the analysis and add other observations.
-Collective communication algorithms are thoroughly studied in the MPI runtime, although the Java implementations are less well optimized.
+Collective communication algorithms are thoroughly studied in the MPI runtime, although the Java (as used here) implementations are less well optimized.
 Each operation has several different algorithms based on message size and network topology (such as linear array, mesh and hypercube [21]).
 Basic algorithms are the pipeline broadcast method [28], the minimum-spanning tree method, the bidirectional exchange algorithm, and the bucket algorithm [21].
 Since these algorithms have different advantages, combinations of these algorithms (polymorphism) are widely used to improve communication performance [21], and some solutions also provide automatic algorithm selection [34].

 Other papers have a different focus than our work.
 Some of them only study small data transfers up to a level of megabytes [21] [35] while some solutions rely on special hardware support [23].
 The data type in these papers is typically vectors and arrays, whereas we are considering objects.
 Many algorithms such as “all-gather” operate under the assumption that each node has the same amount of data [21] [23], which is uncommon in a MapReduce model.